robseb/NIOSII_EclipseCompProject/README.md

-# Concept
+# Python Script to automatically generate a Intel NIOS II Eclipse Demo Project with a custom configuration

 ![Alt text](doc/Concept.png?raw=true "Concept illustration")

 <br>

-**Python Script to automatically generate a Intel NIOS II Eclipse Demo Project with a custom configuration**

 The Python script automatically generate by the user-specified an optimized Eclipse Demo project for the Intel NIOS II Embedded Design Suite IDE.
 It should help to automate the often complicate and always equal project setup process with custom libraries and real-time operating systems, such as FreeRTOS.